StephenDini/Mortality_Predictor/README.md

 ---

-## 👌 Interactive Website

-The mockup for the site was created using paint and gives the overall flow of the site for us to follow.
-The inspiration for the mockup was taken from the belly button module.
-The website will consist of one main landing page and various other pages for chats and maps.
-The landing page will layout the information about the project and a blurb the team behind the project.
-The website is hosted on GitHub pages utilizing [Bootstrap](https://getbootstrap.com/) and Javascript.
-With the data cleaned, we decided to use an interactive map to showcase the results.
-Different approaches have been combed through based on the various Modules that were used during this course.
-These include WeatherPy and Mapping Earthquakes.
-The latter is more promising with the data we have for this project.
-Other modules that were looked at were UFO Sightings and Mission to Mars, in order to look at what can be done with formatting the webpage for the map.
-So far, a map has been created as seen in the Live_Map folder.
-Further work is needed.

----

 ## 🗺️ Map
 ### Process for Interactive Map
 As a group, we used an interactive map to best display the user interactivity portion of our project.
 We chose this as the information we wanted to portray was specifically about different data from different countries.